phase2/outrigger-docs/docs/project-setup/existing-projects.md

     .:/var/www

-If filesystem performance for builds or filesystem notifcations for watches are what you need, check out the [Filesystem Sync](./filesystem-sync.md) documentation to guide you through setup.
+If filesystem performance for builds or filesystem notifications for watches are what you need, check out the [Filesystem Sync](./filesystem-sync.md) documentation to guide you through setup.

 ## Persistent Data Storage